wisconsin545/Landing/README.md

 #Mark Down Sample----------------
-# Objective for Thalamus: To be the high performance stream processing and real-time analytics engine for Target.
+# Objective for Thalamus: To be the high performance stream processing and real-time analytics engine.
 ## Key results for Thalamus:
  * Handles Large Throughput^ of Data Streams Through Linear Scaling
  * On the Fly Stream Connection